 Be Prepared to Buy a Home

-Right now, homes are flying off the shelves in San Antonio.
+Right now, new homes sale are flying off the shelves pretty much everywhere.
 When you’re ready to buy a home in a seller’s market like the one we’re currently experiencing, it pays to be prepared and know what you want and the steps to getting it.
 Going into the process blind will only lead to frustration and the possibility of not getting the home you want.
 We thought we’d put together a few tips for those of you that want to buy a home right now and help you get the best results in this hot market.

 Get preapproved by a reputable lender.
 Getting a loan preapproval is something we preach all the time – getting this step taken care of before looking at homes is not only smart, but these days crucial.
 Knowing what you can afford is the first step to knowing what kind of home we should be looking for.
 But not any preapproval will do – you should always seek a reputable lender – someone locally preferably.
 A local lender can make a huge difference – being able to actually walk into an office and talk to someone when there’s an issue can make all the difference.
 There are places online where you can get quick preapprovals, but time and time again, we see the frustrations caused by these companies.
 Your best bet to keep things running smooth is to talk to a few local lenders, ask your agent for recommendations, and then sit down with a few and see if they’re a good fit.

 Know what you want, but be prepared to be flexible.
 We hear it all the time, “if only we could take the gameroom from this house and add it to this house and then pick up the whole thing and put it on this other lot over here…” Unless you’re building a new home from the ground up, it’s pretty hard to find every piece of your dream home in one place.
-Write a list of absolute must-haves, then write a list of would-really-like-to-haves.
+We recommend every Real Estate Property Buyer to write a list of absolute must-haves, then write a list of would-really-like-to-haves.
 Sometimes you’ll find an almost perfect home, but it’s missing a few things – consider if you can add those things yourself at a later date.
 It can be hard to see past some of the things that are missing from a home, but often that’s what you need to do to see the benefits of the home in front of you.

 Communicate changes to your real estate agent.
 Often during the search process, you’ll find that your wish list items change.
 Be sure to communicate these changes to your agent.
 It’s very common for buyers to start with one thing in mind and wind up buying something very different in the end.
 Letting your agent know as these factors change will help them keep the search focused.